RedDuck-Software/midas-contracts/README.md

 There are 2 types of vaults presented in the project - Deposit and Redemption vaults

 #### ***Deposit Vault***
 Deposit is the process of minting stUSD tokens by transferring USD tokens from user.
-The exchange ratio can be calculated using the DataFeed answer, but currently it's all determined by the vault administrator individually for each deposit.
+The exchange ratio is determined by the vault administrator individually for each deposit.
 USD tokens are stored in contract and can be withdrawn by vault admin at any time.
 The process consists of 2 steps:
 1. Deposit request initiation
 2. Deposit request fulfillment

 The initiation is done by the user that wants to transfer his USD tokens and receive stUSD token instead.
 After the initiation of transaction, his USD tokens are immediately transferred from him, and now he needs to wait for deposit request fulfillment from the vault administrator.

 The fulfillment is done by the vault administrator.
-Administrator should deposit the funds to the bank deposit, calculate the output stUSD amount and submit fulfillment transaction to the network.
+Administrator should deposit the funds to the bank, calculate the output stUSD amount and submit fulfillment transaction to the network.

 Administrator may also decide to cancel the deposit request.
 In this case, transferred USD tokens will be transferred back to the user and request will be deleted from the contract's storage.

-The whole deposit process can be made by vault administrator for any user.
+The whole deposit process can be made manually by vault administrator for any user.
 This action is basically a wrapper of the stUSD mint function, made for easier off-chain events listening.

-Deposit Vault can have a fee on stUSD minting.
-Because the output stUSD amount currently determined off-chain by the vault administrator, the value that stores in the contract currently is not used for the resulting stUSD output amount.
+Deposit Vault can have a fee on stUSD minting

 #### ***Redemption Vault***

-Redemption is the process of returning USD tokens by burning stUSD.
-The exchange ratio can be calculated using the DataFeed answer, but currently its all determined by the vault administrator individually for each redemption.
+Redemption is the process of redeeming USD tokens by burning stUSD.
+The exchange ratio is determined by the vault administrator individually for each redemption.
 The process is consist of 2 steps:

 1. Redemption request initiation
 2. Redemption request fulfillment

 The initiation is done by the user, that want to burn his stUSD tokens and receive USD token instead.
 After the initiation transaction, his stUSD tokens are immediately burns and now he need to wait for redemption request fulfillment from the vault administrator.

 The fulfillment is done by the vault administrator.
-Administrator should withdraw the funds from the bank deposit, convert them into the USD token (that was selected by user during the initiation step), send tokens to the RedemptionVault contract, calculate the output USD amount and submit fulfillment transaction to the network
+Administrator should withdraw the funds from the bank, convert them into the USD token (that was selected by user during the initiation step), send tokens to the RedemptionVault contract, calculate the output USD amount and submit fulfillment transaction to the network

 Administrator may also decide to cancel the redemption request.
 In this case, burned stUSD tokens will be minted back to the user and request will be deleted from the contracts storage.